HxxWorkAccount/Markdown-Google-Style/README.md

 2. Enter "Custom CSS"
 3. Replace origin text with Style.css

+> Style2.css is an optimized version which I'm using.

 ## Feature
 - Custom Head1, Head2, Head3.
 - Limit width to 862px.